19th May, 2015

 From an MYOB point-of-view, I like to think that our business and practice software helps to create an environment whereby accountants can look less in the rear-view mirror and more out the front windscreen.
 Which brings us back to motivation.

-Assuming your clients are using and benefiting from cloud accounting solutions like AccountRight and Essentials, how are you pushing your team or colleagues to provide more value with the time saved?
+Assuming your clients are using and benefiting from cloud accounting solutions like AccountRight, how are you pushing your team or colleagues to provide more value with the time saved?
 Is it via financial incentives, or are you providing a framework to encourage personal motivation?

 And if you’re NOT yet using cloud accounting solutions to their fullest potential, how do you motivate your team through this period of unruly data and missing paperwork?
 Or if you’re not a principal in your firm, how do you motivate yourself?